 - The motherboard is screwed into the standoffs.

-Do Motherboard Have Screws in the Same Location?
+Do Motherboards Have Screws in the Same Location?

 No, the location of the screws on a given motherboard depends upon the form factor of the motherboard.